pangkaiguo/HudX/docs/src/docs/en/THEME_AND_I18N.md

 # Theme and Internationalization Support

 HudX supports Light and Dark themes, as well as internationalization in multiple languages.
+The ThemeManager builds a full ThemeConfig from ThemeToken values and default tokens.

 ## Theme System